-Funds available for subsidy are limited to those raised from charitable donations, proceeds from fundraisers, and investment earnings from the Lunalilo Trust.
-Consequently, subsidized residents and/or their loved ones are asked to contribute whatever is financially feasible to cover their resident service fees in order to ensure that Lunalilo Home can continue to serve those in greatest need of assistance.
+Funds available for subsidy are limited to those raised from charitable donations, proceeds from fundraisers, and investment earnings from the King Lunalilo Trust.
+Consequently, subsidized residents and/or their loved ones are asked to contribute whatever is financially feasible to cover their resident service fees in order to ensure that the King Lunalilo Trust can continue to serve kūpuna.

-Lunalilo Home offers Expanded Care Services for residents who require a higher level of assistance in their Activities of Daily Living (ADLs) and their Instrumental Activities of Daily Living (IADLs).
-Expanded Care is provided on a space-available basis on the first floor of the Home.
-Hawaiʻi state regulations require that the resident have an independent case manager to oversee the Expanded services provided by the Home.
-The resident, their family and/or responsible party are accountable for the cost of the independent case manager.
+Lunalilo Home offers a limited number of beds for expanded care services (Intermediate Care Facility (ICF) and Skilled Nursing Facility (SNF) level services) for residents who require a higher level of assistance in their Activities of Daily Living (ADLs) and their Instrumental Activities of Daily Living (IADLs).
+Hawaiʻi state regulations require that expanded care services residents have an independent case manager to oversee the expanded services provided by the Home.
+The resident, their family and/or responsible party are responsible for the cost of the independent case manager.

-Lunalilo Home partners with several hospice service organizations to provide humane and compassionate care for our residents so that they may live with quality, dignity, and as much comfort as possible.
-A team of professionals, including nurses, certified nurse aides, a social worker, and a chaplain, provide care for the patient and family that focuses on quality of life.
-These services are generally covered by Medicare, Medicaid and private insurance plans.
+Lunalilo Home partners with several hospice service organizations to provide humane and compassionate care for our residents so that they may live a quality life, with dignity and as much comfort as possible.
+Hospice services are generally covered by Medicare, Medicaid and private insurance plans.

 If you have any questions, we may already have answers on our Frequently Asked Questions page.

-Our Admissions Director is also here to guide applicants through the admissions process and can be reached at:
+Admissions is also here to guide applicants through the admissions process and can be reached at:

 Fax: (808) 395-8487